angelo-peronio/nanonis-xarray/README.md

 format (`.dat`) by a [Nanonis Mimea](https://www.specs-group.com/nanonis/products/mimea/) SPM control system from [SPECS Surface Nano Analysis GmbH](https://www.specs-group.com/).

-The data is read into a [`xarray.Dataset`](https://docs.xarray.dev/en/stable/getting-started-guide/why-xarray.html#core-data-structures), where each measured quantity, such as tunnelling current or AFM oscillation amplitude, is a [`xarray.DataArray`](https://docs.xarray.dev/en/stable/user-guide/data-structures.html#dataarray) with up to three dimensions:
+The data is read into a [`xarray.Dataset`](https://docs.xarray.dev/en/stable/getting-started-guide/why-xarray.html#core-data-structures), where each measured channel (tunnelling current, AFM oscillation amplitude, …) is a [`xarray.DataArray`](https://docs.xarray.dev/en/stable/user-guide/data-structures.html#dataarray) with up to three dimensions:

 * The independent variable of the measurement, such as bias voltage or tip z position;
 * The sweep number, if the measurement has been repeated multiple times;